 State general revenue is expected to hit record $11.4B in coming fiscal year

 Missouri Gov. Mike Parson talks with lawmakers as he leaves the House chambers following his State of the State address on Jan.
-19, 2022 (Photo courtesy of Tim Bommel/Missouri House Communications).
+19, 2022 (Tim Bommel/Missouri House Communications).

 Gov. Mike Parson proposed massive new spending on infrastructure and college buildings, and still found money to set aside for pensions and future revenue shortfalls, in the budget submitted Wednesday to lawmakers.

 Missouri will enter the new fiscal year with nearly $3 billion in surplus general revenue, an anticipation of record future tax collections and billions more in federal aid.
 The biggest investments are one-time items that could lessen the burden on taxpayers for ongoing expenses, making more money available in the future.

 Parson is proposing a $47.3 billion budget, an increase of more than one-third over current spending.
 Of that amount, there is a 16.7% increase in general revenue appropriations and a 63% increase in the use of federal funds, mainly from coronavirus relief money and match funding for expanded Medicaid eligibility.

 “When other states will be filling spending gaps and budget shortfalls, we will be making investments in the future, because in Missouri, we took a common sense approach to the pandemic, never shutdown businesses, and have always had a conservative and balanced budget,” Parson said in the prepared remarks for his annual State of the State address.

 Major items that Parson proposed from regular state revenues include:

 - $955 million to increase rates for health care providers, including $317.8 million more for home-based care and $215.6 million to increase rates paid to nursing homes.